rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 the more backups you can salvage.

 #### Step 2

+Revert any valid machine agents and/or backup configs that have been deleted.

 **Note**: The Rackspace CBU Operations Engineering (OpsEng) or support teams must perform this step.